 Since its establishment in 1997, the Sexual Offender/Predator Registry has grown in size, scope, services and functionality.
 Citizens use FDLE's public registry website to stay informed with regard to the location of sexual offenders and predators so they can better protect themselves and their families.
-Last year, FDLE maintained the records of more than 76,000 registered offenders and predators, a two percent increase over the previous year.
-Since its inception, the system has distributed nearly 33 million address and registrant change notifications to citizens and it currently has 283,000 subscribers.
-As previously noted, FDLE is finalizing system upgrades including new functionality identified by local law enforcement agencies.
+Last year, FDLE maintained the records of approximately 79,000 registered offenders and predators, a two percent increase over the previous year.
+Since its inception, the Florida Offender Alert system has distributed nearly 36.7 million address and registrant change notifications to citizens and currently has 288,000 subscribers.
+FDLE completed a rewrite of the registry application with many enhancements identified by local law enforcement partners including greater mobile functionality.

 Additionally, the registry provides regular training to local law enforcement agencies regarding utilization, enhancements and updated procedures and requirements.
-Registry systems are also continually updated to insure the criminal justice community is immediately aware of the identities and arrest notifications of designated high-risk sexual offenders.
+Registry systems are also continually updated to ensure the criminal justice community is immediately aware of the identities and arrest notifications of designated high-risk sexual offenders.
 Since implementation of the Jessica Lunsford Act in 2005, the registry continues to enhance the re-registration process and analytical identification and location of absconders.
 Absconders are criminals who are knowingly and actively violating Florida's registration laws.
-Currently, almost 950 sexual offenders and predators are reported as absconded by local law enforcement.
+Currently, 1,022 sexual offenders and predators are reported as absconded by local law enforcement.

 The Florida Career Offender Registry, which is unique to Florida, maintains records of more than 18,000 individuals designated by Florida Statute and convicted of certain violent crimes and/or have multiple felony convictions.
-They are the most violent population of individuals documented within Florida and more than 8,100 have been released from incarceration.
+They are the most violent population of individuals documented within Florida and more than 8,400 have been released from incarceration.
 The registry allows Florida law enforcement and citizens to keep track of these serious offenders in their communities.